 - Take a drinking glass or cookie cutter with and make indentations in the dough.
 Push all the way through.

-- Remove the dough you will not be using and place in Ziploc bag or cover with plastic, so it does not dry up.
+- Remove the dough you will not be using and place in freezer bags or over with plastic, so it does not dry up.

 - Add potato filling to the shaped dough.

 - Fold the side of the dough together and pinch to seal in the filling.

 - To cook the pierogis, bring water to a boil (the amount will depend on how much perogies you will be adding).
 Season water with salt.